-I am an instructor with the English department at the University of Illinois at Urbana-Champaign.
-I regularly teach undergraduate courses in first-year composition, Renaissance theatre and early modern literature, introductory genres and film.
-My philosophy of teaching is available online, with an addendum regarding technology in the classroom.
-I have been regularly recognized for my teaching based on student feedback, also available here.
+Currently I am an instructor with the English department at the University of Illinois at Urbana-Champaign, where I regularly teach courses in first-year composition, Renaissance theatre and early modern literature, introductory genres and film.
+Here you can find descriptions and sample syllabi, my philosophy of teaching and an addendum on technology in the classroom, along with a narrative of student feedback on these courses.

 - ENGL 109: An Introduction to Fiction |

 An advanced composition course for non-English majors, focusing on Magical Realism as a genre that interrogates the division between fiction and non-fiction and a locus for developing analytical writing skills.

 A humanities core course for non-English majors, surveying the technical, historical, and analytic fundamentals of film.

 A humanities introductory course for English majors, surveying the entirety of British literary history, from the medieval period through the long eighteenth century.

 An introductory composition course for non-English majors, focusing on fundamentals of college-level composition and research practices.

 - ENGL 204: Renaissance Literature and Culture |